 - Students should also refrain from interacting through email, instant messaging and chat rooms so that they can cultivate aware, empathetic and genuine interpersonal skills.

-If parents are struggling to follow GBRSS media guidelines, or would like support on how to begin, please contact your class teacher.
+If parents are struggling to follow BWS media guidelines, or would like support on how to begin, please contact your class teacher.
 Many of our community members, parents and teachers alike, have met similar challenges in their family lives and can offer helpful, realistic suggestions.
 New after-school activities and offerings are being developed for this school year to help children stay active and engaged after the school day.
-In addition, the GBRSS Parent Association and GBRSS Media Working Group will keep you updated about parent education and support in finding fun family alternatives to children’s media and technology use.
+In addition, the BWS Parent Association and BWS Media Working Group will keep you updated about parent education and support in finding fun family alternatives to children’s media and technology use.

 Consequences of Media and Technology Misuse